RomanVithar/LaSP/README.md

 - task 5a - is made

-- task 5b - is made
+- task 5b - is passed

 # Task description